Published by Christina Riley. Last Updated on September 28, 2023.

 There are crucial components to this dish: the filling and the crust.

 As we mentioned, the sonker’s filling is generally juicier than a cobbler and popular fruit fillings include blackberry, peach, raspberry, and apple.
-Some who make it have even employed traditional sweet potato.
+Some who make it have even employed traditional sweet potatoes.

-Whatever filling is chosen typically gets sweetened with sugar or sorghum cane molasses.
+Whatever fruit mixture you choose, it typically gets sweetened with sugar or sorghum cane molasses.

 The crust can either resemble pie dough or be reminiscent of biscuit dough.
 If made from pie dough, then the crust usually lines the sides of the pastry, while the biscuit version is usually misshapen and baked on top.